Earnings optimism helps Wall Street shrug off rising yields

-U.S. stocks rose on Tuesday even in the face of surging Treasury yields as a positive earnings reports helped investors shrug off potential risks from an aggressive rise in U.S. interest rates and the Ukraine war.
+NEW YORK: US stocks rose on Tuesday even in the face of surging Treasury yields as a positive earnings reports helped investors shrug off potential risks from an aggressive rise in US interest rates and the Ukraine war.

 Johnson & Johnson rose 2.8% to a record high as the drugmaker’s quarterly profit exceeded market expectations and it raised the dividend payout.